 Watches were made in Prescot from the early 1700s.
 During the 18th and 19th centuries, it was at the centre of the Lancashire watch and clock making industry.
 The expensive, high-quality watches and clocks were produced by hand in workshops attached to the workers’ houses.
 Prescot was often described as a ‘town of little workshops’.
 The craftsmen specialised in making different components of the watches, using precision hand tools.
 This was, in essence, very similar to the traditional Swiss établissage system.
 The township gained widespread recognition as a centre for high-quality horological craftsmanship.
+The Lancashire Watch Company was one of the larger watch manufacturers in Prescot.

 The watchmaking workshops were attached to the houses and could generally be recognised by the large north-facing windows to allow as much daylight in as possible.
 Work benches were raised to windowsill height.
 The precision tools, such as files and screwdrivers, were stored on a shallow shelf above the windowsill.
 The workshops would be heated by an open coal fire or a cast iron pot stove.
 When the natural light faded, the workshop would be lit by gas lamps.